-NOT REAL NEWS: A look at what didn’t happen this week
+NOT REAL NEWS: An outbreak of virus-related misinformation

 CLAIM: Coronavirus changes the color of human blood.

 THE FACTS: A video surfaced on social media of a man claiming to be a scientist who was said to be sampling blood for the new coronavirus.
 The video, which circulated widely on TikTok, showed a man in a lab coat supposedly testing two blood samples.
 He showed one sample in a test tube saying the blood looked “bright red, healthy and clear.”
-He then showed a sample from what he describes as “patient zero” where the blood appears purple.
+He then showed a sample from what he describes as “patient zero” where the blood appeared purple.
 The creator of the video said it was meant to be satire.

 This is part of The Associated Press’ ongoing effort to fact-check misinformation that is shared widely online, including work with Facebook to identify and reduce the circulation of false stories on the platform.